gnolang/gnonative/README.md

 make asdf.install_tools
 ```

-If you get an error like "https://github.com/CocoaPods/CLAide.git (at master@97b765e) is not yet checked out" then reinstall cocoapods like this:
+On macOS, if you get an error like "https://github.com/CocoaPods/CLAide.git (at master@97b765e) is not yet checked out" then reinstall cocoapods like this:

 ```sh
 asdf uninstall cocoapods